 In (Sims, 2016) , the goal of the study was to end hunger, achieve food security, improved nutrition and promote sustainable agriculture which must be urgently pursued.
 It was discovered that agricultural mechanization plays a pivotal role in this process.
 The opportunities provided by mechanisation for intensifying production in a sustainable manner, in value addition and agro food value chain development, as well as the inherent opportunities implied for improved local economies and livelihoods.
 The establishment of viable business enterprises agro-processors, transport services, and so forth as a result of increased agricultural mechanisation in rural areas, is crucial to creating employment and income opportunities and, thereby, enhancing the demand for farm produce.
 Mechanisation plays a key role in enabling the growth of commercial agro food systems and the efficiency of post-harvest handling, processing and marketing operations, and as such can be a major determinant in the availability and accessibility of food, the food prices paid by urban and rural poor, as well as contributing to increased household food security.

-Research findings in (Bello, 2015 ) revealed that farmers in the area are predominantly small scale farmers with the major power source being human being.
+Research findings in (Bello, 2015 ) revealed that farmers in the area are predominantly small-scale farmers with the major power source being human being.
 The level of agricultural mechanization was determined by a relationship between the various sources of farm power and the level of human involvement in each operation while the mechanization index was determined for the two identified sources of farm power; human and mechanical.
 Low level of mechanical power input, underutilization of available mechanical power and reliability on human power in most of these areas contributed to low production efficiency, low level of mechanization (37.12%) and high MI average of 96.59%.

 (Verma, 2006) Contributes to the theoretical influence of technology on the youth and on the practicality of agricultural farming.
 The goal of the article is farming mechanized to boost the overall produce and production with the lowest cost of production.
 The studies have indicated that there was a significant increase in cropping intensity due to the use of farm machinery.
 The results showed that technology outperforms factors such as motivation, economics, and government policies to significantly influence the youth towards farming.
 Attitude and knowledge were also found to have an indirect influence on youth farming.